 You actually want to grab onto the handles and simply push out until you hear it click.
 Now, you’re going to add the footrest.
 You also want to make sure those are click in and they’re nice and secured.

 Go ahead and assemble the other footrest until you hear that click.
 Now, your chair assembled.

 To get it ready again for transport, first you want to remove the leg rest.
 There’s a black lever, just go ahead and pull that.
 Remove the leg rest and do the same to the other side.

 You want to pull down the back of the seat so we’re going to grab onto the black levers in the back.
 Pull those down.

-Notice there’s two handles in the seat.
+Notice there are two handles in the seat.
 Pull up and the chair will fold.
 Now, your chair is ready to be transported.